gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

     Ensure the **app.py** file is open, set a breakpoint at line **64**, in the **publish** function (**telemetry = mysensor.measure()**) by doing any one of the following:

     - With the cursor on that line, press F9, or,
-    - With the cursor on that line, select the Debug > Toggle Breakpoint menu command, or, Click directly in the margin to the left of the line number (a faded red dot appears when hovering there).
+    - With the cursor on that line, select the Debug > Toggle Breakpoint menu command, or, click directly in the margin to the left of the line number (a faded red dot appears when hovering there).
 The breakpoint appears as a red dot in the left margin:

 ## Debugger Controls